Library

 -

 Anaplasmosis is a tick-borne disease caused by the infectious bacterial organism Anaplasma phagocytophilum.
 It is transmitted through bites of the deer tick (also known as the black-legged tick) and the Western black-legged tick.
-A lesser form of anaplasmosis is caused by Anaplasma platys and is transmitted by the brown dog tick.
-Dogs with anaplasmosis often have many of the same symptoms as those with Lyme disease, and infection with both agents (co-infection) is not uncommon.

 -